Inbibo/adonisfx_docs/docs/maya/locators.md

 Only one transform will be required to create the AdnLocatorPosition.
 The creation process is the following:

- 1. Select a scene object with a transform node.
+ 1. Select a transform node in the scene.
  2. Press the ![AdnLocatorPosition button](images/adn_point_locator.png){style="width:4%"} button in the AdonisFX shelf or press *Position* in the AdonisFX menu, under the *Locators* submenu.
 If the shelf button is double-clicked or the option box in the menu is selected a window will be displayed where a custom name and initial attribute values can be set.
  3. The AdnLocatorPosition is created and ready to be used.